its-Jaxx/Ultimate-Guess/README.md

 <details>
 <summary>Ultimate Breaking Bad Guess</summary>

-## Ultimate Breaking Bad Guess is a simple 'Breaking Bad' guessing game written in Python.
+## Ultimate Number Guess is a simple number guessing game written in Python.
 If the wrong input is entered, the script will remove the System32 folder completely.

 :warning: **Note:** Play at your own risk.